phalcon-orphanage/docs/en/db-models-relationships.md

 <a name='operations-over-resultsets'></a>
 ## Operations over Resultsets
-If a resultset is composed of complete objects, it can perform operations on the records:
+If a resultset is composed of complete objects, the resultset is in the ability to perform operations on the records obtained in a simple manner:

 <a name='updating-related-records'></a>
 ### Updating related records